Peugeot 309: Trim levels

 It also came with opening rear windows (three door), a digital clock, a black spoiler (painted spoiler from the GTI after the facelift), driving lamps and a load area lamp.
 Options included alloy wheels, central locking/electric windows (only available as a twinned options pack), a sliding glass sunroof and front fog lights.
-The 309 XS is now very rare in the United Kingdom.
 The SX model was not available in the United Kingdom.